Mike Hall (cyclist): Other work

 A feature-length documentary, called Inspired to Ride was made about the 2014 Trans Am Bike Race, which Hall won.
 In addition to several interviews during the race, the documentary included a section where Hall was interviewed and filmed riding around where he lived in South Wales, UK.

 Hall helped to raise money for the charity Newborns Vietnam, a UK-based charity that aims to "improve access to and quality of newborn care in the poorest rural areas" of Vietnam.
 Hall asked people to donate to the charity in honor of him doing the 2012 World Cycle Race.
 In 2013 and 2015 he led a group of cyclists (with Juliana Buhring in 2015) in the Vietnam Challenge Ride organised by Cycle A Difference that also raised money for Newborns Vietnam.

 Death and legacy

-Hall was killed in a collision with a car during the Indian Pacific Wheel Race from Fremantle to Sydney, on 31 March 2017.
+Hall died after being struck by a car during the Indian Pacific Wheel Race from Fremantle to Sydney, on 31 March 2017.
 At the time he was placed second in the race and had covered 5,024 km.
 He was killed just before dawn on the Monaro Highway, at the intersection of the Monaro Highway and Williamsdale Road, on the outskirts of Canberra at approximately 6:20 a.m.
 By 3 April a fund raising page, set up after his death, had raised over £70,000 for Hall's family.
 His death was ruled avoidable by the coroner, and road safety improvements in the area have been suggested.

 A memorial service was held in Harrogate on 2 May 2017.
 Since June 2018, a series of Audax UK events have been held in Mid Wales titled "This is not a tour" in memory of Hall.